platformsh/platformsh-docs/src/tutorials/migrating.md

 ## Import your database

-You will need to have a dump or snapshot of the database you wish to start from.
+You will need to have a dump or backup of the database you wish to start from.
 The process is essentially the same for each type of persistent data service.
 See the [MySQL](/configuration/services/mysql.md), [PostgreSQL](/configuration/services/postgresql.md), or [MongoDB](/configuration/services/mongodb.md) documentation as appropriate.

 ## Import your files